 - Cereal grains: buckwheat, wheat, oats, rye, barley, the gluten protein found in grains

 - Fruits and vegetables: lemons, oranges, pineapples, apples, figs, tomatoes, strawberries, eggplant

 - Other foods: nuts (walnuts), chocolate, shellfish, soy, vinegar, French mustard, tea, cola

 - Additives: cinnamonaldehyde / cinnamon oil (a flavoring agent), benzoic acid (a preservative)

 - Other substances: toothpastes, mints, gums, dental materials, metals, medications

-E) Products that contain sodium lauryl sulfate (SLS).
+E) Sodium lauryl sulfate (SLS).

-Several studies have reported that participants who used SLS-free toothpaste experienced fewer canker sores.
+Several studies have reported that participants who use SLS-free toothpaste experienced fewer sores.
 This reduction was found to be as high as 81% in one study.
 (Chahine 1997)